[Updated May 8, 2022]

 Driving Directions to Cloudland Canyon:

-From Ellijay, GA, head northeast on N Church St toward N Main St/Old Hwy5.
-Follow GA-382 W and GA-136 W to Cloudland Canyon Park Rd in Rising Fawn.
-Turn right onto Cloudland Canyon Park Rd, and the trail will be on your left.
+From Ellijay, follow GA-382 W and GA-136 W to Cloudland Canyon Park Rd in Rising Fawn.
+Turn right onto Cloudland Canyon Park Rd, and the waterfall trail will be on your left near the state park cabins.

-Situated in the northeast corner of Georgia, Holcomb Creek Falls is a gorgeous waterfall with a nearly 150-foot drop.
+Located in the state of Georgia‘s northeast corner, Holcomb Creek Falls is a gorgeous waterfall with a nearly 150-foot drop.

-The moderate hike begins at the intersection of Hale Ridge Road and Overflow Road, then descends into a section of the Chattahoochee National Forest that’s filled with beautiful rhododendron.
+The moderate hike begins at the intersection of Hale Ridge Road and Overflow Road, then descends into a section of the Chattahoochee National Forest that’s filled with rhododendron and other wildflowers.

 Along the way to the main falls, you’ll cross several small cascades.
 The trail will lead you straight to Holcomb Falls, and then loop back around to where you started.